Rafia-Amin-Raka/HR-Attrition-Data-Analysis-Dashboard/README.md

 ## 🚀 How to Run the Project

 1. Clone or download this repository
-2. Open <a href="https://github.com/Rafia-Amin-Raka/HR-Attrition-Data-Analysis-Dashboard/blob/main/HR%20Attrition%20Dashboard.xlsx">HR_Attrition_Dashboard.xlsx</a>using Microsoft Excel
+2. Open <a href="https://github.com/Rafia-Amin-Raka/HR-Attrition-Data-Analysis-Dashboard/blob/main/HR%20Attrition%20Dashboard.xlsx">HR_Attrition_Dashboard.xlsx</a> using Microsoft Excel
 3. Enable editing if prompted
 4. Use slicers to filter insights dynamically